leigh2/PLATO_ring_sim/README.md

 realistic observational noise and stellar surface variability for testing purposes.
 See:<br>
 https://sites.lesia.obspm.fr/psls/<br>
-and Samadi, R et al. ([2019A&A...624A.117S](https://ui.adsabs.harvard.edu/abs/2019A%26A...624A.117S/abstract))
+and Samadi, R et al. ([2019A&A...624A.117S](https://ui.adsabs.harvard.edu/abs/2019A%26A...624A.117S))

-This is demonstrated in [`rpt_plato.ipynb`](rpt_plato.ipynb) and requires the compilation of a small c++ routine to perform first order smoothing, see below for details.
+This is demonstrated in [`rpt_plato.ipynb`](rpt_plato.ipynb) and requires the compilation of a tiny c++ lib I wrote to perform first order smoothing, see below for details.

 #### Light curve smoothing
 A first-order light curve smoothing is performed with a small c++ routine to